Multi-source Playback

 Dynamic viewer track

-The addRemoteTrack method on our Javascript SDK provides the ability to add new tracks on demand on the viewer side.
+The addRemoteTrack method on Javascript SDK provides the ability to add new tracks on demand on the viewer side.
 This method will perform a local renegotiation and create the track event with the added track and transceiver.

 // Add remote track and wait until the SDP O/A is performed and mid is assigned to the transceiver